jdegand/link-sharing-app-frontend/README.md

 - Zod & TypeScript improvements
 - Preview route -> need to make URL unique
 - Use copy-to-clipboard functionality for sharing the preview link -> directive?
-- Can't navigate to Register route after a failed login attempt -> problem caused by saving error to the currentUserSig -> could create a separate signal for error
 - ViewChild typing

 ## Useful Resources